ESL Podcasts

 An Audio Story

-Today is Thursday, March 22nd, 2007, and this is the ESL Help Desk inviting you to listen to today's podcast.
 Today's podcast is following up a prior podcast that focused on the present perfect verb tense.
 In addition, we are also going to listen to an audio story from the Easy Writer CD-ROM, to a story written by Tung Mei Ni, entitled "My Views on Divorce".

 After you listen to today's podcast, perhaps you would like to spend some time in our Library, browsing our growing collection of grammar lessons and audio stories.